 The panel design weight for the telephone Omnibus recruits is their original base weight computed at the time of the original omnibus interview.
 This base weight accounts for selection probabilities associated with the overlapping dual-frame Omnibus sample design.
 This base weight is a function of the landline and cell frame sample sizes as well as each respondent's telephone usage and number of adults in the household.

-Two adjustments are applied to the panel design weight to create the final design weight for the SSRS Opinion Panel sample:
+Two adjustments are applied to create the final recruitment design weight for the SSRS Opinion Panel: